kubeflow/kubeflow/components/admission-webhook/README.md

 ### admissionregistration.k8s.io/v1 default failurePolicy
 In adopting `admissionregistration.k8s.io/v1` for the `MutatingWebhookConfiguration` we accept the default value for `failurePolicy` to be `Fail` per [documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#failure-policy).
 Upon testing this default feature it was discovered if the `AdmissionWebhook`'s `mutating-webhook-configuration` failed to mutate a pod then the pod would fail to start, its associated `Deployment` or `StatefulSet` would continually attempt to create the pod until the process that created the pod was terminated.
-This continuous failure to mutate the target pod may block other target pods from mutation until the failing process ends.
+Furthermore, any pod that is targeted by the `AdmissionWebhook` for mutation was effected and will fail to start if there are configuration collisions or some other issue, already running pods are not effected by this policy.
+Again, only pods created after the policy change may be effected.

 Engineers should be mindful of this setting as it was also noted these failures can persist beyond the `timeoutSeconds` parameter that is by default set to `10` seconds in the `v1` API.
-For example, Kubeflow Notebook `StatefulSet`s attempted to create notebook pods despite its API request getting rejected by the `mutating-webhook-configuration`.
+For example, a `StatefulSet`s attempted to create notebook pods despite its API request getting rejected by the `mutating-webhook-configuration`.
 Please refer to kubernetes documentation to read up on the `failurePolicy: Ignore` parameter as this was the default value in `v1beta1`.